intel/intel-extension-for-pytorch/examples/cpu/inference/python/llm/README.md

 \*\* For GPT-NEOX/FALCON/OPT/CodeGen models, the accuracy recipes of static quantization INT8 are not ready thus they will be skipped in our coverage.

 *Note:* The above verified models (including other models in the same model family, like "codellama/CodeLlama-7b-hf" from LLAMA family) are well supported with all optimizations like indirect access KV cache, fused ROPE, and prepacked Linear (fp32/bf16).
-For other LLM model families, we are working in progress to cover those optimizations, which will expand the model list above.
+For other LLM families, we are working in progress to cover those optimizations, which will expand the model list above.

 # Models to be Optimized

-We are working on the optimizations of a wider range of popular LLM models.
+We are working on the optimizations of a wider range of popular LLMs.
 Models like BLOOM, ChatGLM2/ChatGLM3, T5, BaiChuan/BaiChuan2, StarCoder and CodeLlama are to be optimized in the next release, and more models like Dolly2, MPT, QWen, Mistral, etc. are on the way.

 # Environment Setup

-1. Get the Intel® Extension for PyTorch\* source code
+1\.
+Get the Intel® Extension for PyTorch\* source code

 ```bash
 git clone https://github.com/intel/intel-extension-for-pytorch.git